Gather Information About Adoption

 Before deciding to adopt from foster care, prospective parents must honestly evaluate their desire and ability to successfully parent children who have experienced trauma.
 Many of these children are thriving, but many children and youth also have conditions caused by past trauma or prenatal exposure to alcohol or drugs.
 These conditions can affect their physical, mental, or emotional health and can result in behavioral challenges for parents.

-Our website has numerous articles on these topics as well as links to some excellent outside sources.
+The parenting section of our website has numerous articles on these topics as well as links to some excellent outside sources.
+Specific topics include:

 While You Wait